criyle/go-judge/README.md

     procLimit?: number;
-    cpuRateLimit?: number; // limit cpu usage (1000 equals 1 cpu) cpuSetLimit?: string; // Linux only: set the cpuSet for cgroup strictMemoryLimit?: boolean; // Linux only: use stricter memory limit (+ rlimit_data when cgroup enabled) addressSpaceLimit?: boolean; // Linux only: use (+ rlimit_address_space limit)
+    cpuRateLimit?: number; // limit cpu usage (1000 equals 1 cpu) cpuSetLimit?: string; // Linux only: set the cpuSet for cgroup strictMemoryLimit?: boolean; // deprecated: use dataSegmentLimit instead (still working) dataSegmentLimit?: boolean; // Linux only: use (+ rlimit_data limit) enable by default if cgroup not enabled addressSpaceLimit?: boolean; // Linux only: use (+ rlimit_address_space limit)

     // copy the correspond file to the container dst path